 - Mega Man: The Power Battle

 Video output is 1080P and emulation software used is RetroArch on a Linux base with 4GB NAND.
 This blast from the past makes a serious visual statement and comes in at 74cm x 22cm x 11cm.

-The 11s is the latest entry console with a Quad-core Cortex-A7 1.2GHz; GPU Mali 400MP2A7 processor and 3399 games that plays all the classics.
-It has a small amount of 3D titles but not its strong point.
+It plays all the classics and has a small amount of 3D titles which are not its strong point.
 It has no save state, so it can't store your high score, save game progress or load previous position.
 The console does include search, pause and exit features.
 The 11s also known as the plus or key 7 treasure comes in a varied game count including 1299, 2167, 2706, 3000, 3009 and 3399.
-The Pandora's box 11s stores its games on a 32GB micro SD card. if you're looking to occasionally play old school classics like Galaga, Moon Patrol, Space Invaders, Pac-Man and so on then this unit will do the job.
+The Pandora's box 11s stores its games on a either a 16GB/32GB micro SD card. if you're looking to occasionally play old school classics like Galaga, Moon Patrol, Space Invaders, Pac-Man and so on then this unit will do the job.

 Motherboard identifier: PSA-H3MM-002

 The 9D also know as Pandora Games 3D is very similar to the 18s/ Saga and shares the same spec ARM Cortex A9 Quad-core processor and 2GB RAM.